mikee47/FlashString/array.rst

    table.println();

-If you want to create a table with rows of different sizes or types, use a :doc:`vector`.
+If you want to create a table with rows of different sizes or types, use a :doc:`Vector <vector>`.

 Additional Macros